gamedig/node-gamedig/GAMES_LIST.md

 The server must have xmlrpc enabled, and you must pass the xmlrpc port to GameDig, not the connection port.
 You must have a user account on the server with access level User or higher.
 Pass the login into to GameDig with the additional options: login, password

+### <a name="gta5r"></a> Grand Theft Auto V - RAGE MP
+If you are using a FQDN for your server, you will need to set the host parameter to be this domain e.g. rage2.mydomain.com This is due to how the Rage MP master server works with server ids as the ip is only used in the ID if no FQDN is provided.

 ### <a name="teamspeak3"></a>TeamSpeak 3
 For teamspeak 3 queries to work correctly, the following permissions must be available for the guest server group: